momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-dnsop-ipv6-only-resolver.md

 Use {{!RFC6052}}.

-## Use of the recursive name server as DNS64
+## Use of the recursive resolver as DNS64

 TODO:

-Since the recursive name server will be used inside an IPv6 only network, the server can also perform DNS64 {{!RFC6147}}.
+Since the recursive resolver will be used inside an IPv6 only network, the server can also perform DNS64 {{!RFC6147}}.

 # Deployment Notes